ProvableHQ/sdk/sdk/README.md

 The SDK provides the ability to execute programs and store an encrypted transcript of the execution on the Aleo network that anyone can trustlessly verify.

-This process can be thought of being executed in the following steps:
+This process can be thought of as being executed in the following steps:
 1. A program is run locally
-2. A proof that the program was executed correctly and that the outputs follow from the inputs is generated
+2. A proof that the program was executed correctly and that the outputs follow from the inputs are generated
 3. A transcript of the proof is generated client-side containing encrypted proof data (see [Section 2.6](#4-managing-records-and-private-state)) and any public outputs or state the user of the program wishes to reveal
 4. The proof transcript is posted to the Aleo network and verified by the Aleo validator nodes in a trustless manner